Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

         * > (2015, ResNet) In [44], an "inception" layer is composed of a shortcut branch and a few deeper branches.
         * > (2015, Inception-v3) Much of the original gains of the GoogLeNet network [20] arise from a very generous use of dimension reduction.
 This can be viewed as a special case of factorizing convolutions in a computationally efficient manner.
         * > (2015, Inception-v3) [20] has introduced the notion of auxiliary classifiers to improve the convergence of very deep networks.
 The original motivation was to push useful gradients to the lower layers to make them immediately useful and improve the convergence during training by combating the vanishing gradient problem in very deep networks.
+        * > (2016, Inception-v4) Later the architecture was improved by additional factorization ideas in the third iteration [15] which will be referred to as Inception-v3 in this report.
 * [[Inception-v2/Batch Normalization](https://arxiv.org/abs/1502.03167)]
     [[pdf](https://arxiv.org/pdf/1502.03167.pdf)]
     [[vanity](https://www.arxiv-vanity.com/papers/1502.03167/)]